 With capacity limited to only a few hundred people at the Morton facility (when restrictions are not in effect), the Royals have sought to stream games to allow for more exposure.
-“We’re just trying to get things off the ground this year,” said Funk, who also serves with the Illinois National Guard and as a volunteer fireman when not organizing football games.
+“We’re just trying to get things off the ground this year,” said the manager, who also serves as a volunteer fireman when not organizing football games.

 Also looking to stir some excitement is Jason Mott, general manager of the Peoria Chiefs, the Class A farm team for the St. Louis Cardinals.

 “We’re playing catch-up,” said Mott, referring to the fact that the team had to cancel its 2020 season in Peoria.

 “We just hope we’re moving forward—not backward.
 We’re definitely excited to bring pro baseball back here,” he said.